stefan22/phpIntro/11. php-to-access-mysql/creating-updating-records-php.md

 ```

-> you should escape anything that comes fro a user,whether a form value, a cookie value
+> you should escape anything that comes from a user,whether a form value, a cookie value
 > even your database values which may have been originated from somewhere else

 > the only thing you don't want to escape is something that's already been escaped